dustinb/CampSense/README.md

 # WattIsIT

 A battery watt meter using ADS1115 and a shunt to measure power usage.
-There are 2 Arduino sketches, `Arduino/RemoteXY` and `Arduino/Camp Sense`.
-The latter uses Platform IO plugin for VSCode and works with the Camp Sense app.
+The Arduino sketch `Arduino/WattIsIt`.
+Been using the DOIT ESP32 DEVKIT V1 board.

 ## BOM